m0ns1f/docker-magento2/README.md

 ## Custom php.ini
 We already have a personalized php.ini inside this project: https://github.com/fballiano/docker-magento2-apache-php/blob/master/php.ini but if you want to further customize your settings:
 - edit the php.ini file in the root directoy of this project
-- edit the "docker-compose.xml" file, look for the 2 commented lines (under the "cron" section and under the "apache" section) referencing the php.ini
+- edit the "docker-compose.yml" file, look for the 2 commented lines (under the "cron" section and under the "apache" section) referencing the php.ini
 - start/restart the docker stack

 Please note that your php.ini will be the last parsed thus you can ovverride any setting.